dmasamba/coffee_rating_prediction/README.md

 - `insight_plots/` — Saved plots from insights/analysis (ignored by git).
 - `results/` — Output predictions (e.g., `result.csv`) (ignored by git).
 - `models/` — Saved model files (ignored by git).
-- `.gitignore` — Ignores data files, model files, results, and plot directories.
+- `.gitignore` — Ignores model files, results, and plot directories.
 - `requirements.txt` — Python dependencies.

+## Data

+- The `data/` folder contains all required CSV files for training and testing:
+  - `X_train.csv`, `y_train.csv`, `X_test.csv`
+- These files are now included in the repository and will be pushed to git.

 ## Data Preprocessing